hmashrique/Data_Science_Research/Computational_Notebook_Flaws.md

 - To collaborate, all the users need to have the same environment setup and access to database.
 - There are issues with extensions used in different users because of versions.
 - reusing notebooks also causes issues because of dependency issues with the notebook.

+## Design opportunities
+ ### Code refarctoring
+  - coding assistance such as auto complete, API support within the notebook env
+ ### Production Deployment
+  - mitigating dependencies while deploying in the production servers
+ ### History
+  - managing notebook execution order to easily understand the flow of the code cell executions
+ ### Working with Big datasets.